First Year at Adelaide

 Explore the library:

-- attend a library tour and check the library website, this will help you get a great start on how to research for your assignments and will save you precious time later on
+- check the library website, this will help you get a great start on how to research for your assignments and will save you precious time later on

 Attend your first tutorial: